 Route and terminate fibers per your application requirements and local practice.
 Clearfield offers field-installed fiber distribution systems that mount in an available 23-inch rack space.
 Options include a 1 RU fiber distribution panel with 12 or 24 positions, or a 6 RU fiber distribution cassette holder that holds up to six cassettes, each with 12 positions.
 Adapters are available with SC, FC, LC, or ST connector options.
-See Installing a Fiber Distribution Panel (on page 101) or Installing a Fiber Distribution Cassette Holder (on page 103) for installation instructions.
+See Installing a Fiber Distribution Panel or Installing a Fiber Distribution Cassette Holder for installation instructions.